 Elementary School Counselor –205 days

-Instructional Coach – 188 days
+Educational Dean –193 days

 Junior High & High School Counselor – 205 days

 5.18 Reimbursement for College Coursework.

 A. Teachers shall be reimbursed for semester hours earned at an accredited college or university at the rate of two hundred dollars ($200.00) per semester hour.
 Credit hours shall be approved in advance by the superintendent.
 A maximum of fifteen (15) hours of semester credit shall be granted beyond the bachelor’s degree and a maximum of 3 credit hours per year shall be granted.
 Copies of paid tuition statements/notices of grades shall be on file in the Superintendent’s Office before pay hours is granted.
 Such transcript shall be on file on or before August 15 for hours earned the previous spring, October 1 for hours earned the previous summer, and February 15 for hours earned the previous fall for pay.
 After the transcript is filed reimbursement shall be no later than the second pay following the day the teacher filed the transcript.
 The school corporation shall pay no more than nine thousand dollars ($9,000.00) in any given school year.
 The approval shall be on a first come – first served basis.
 The superintendent may approve more than three (3) credits in an emergency situation.